 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-We encourage you to review the privacy statements of websites you choose to link to from the St John Cymru-Wales website so that you can understand how those sites collect, use and share your information.
+We encourage you to review the privacy statements of websites you choose to link to from the St John Ambulance Cymru website so that you can understand how those sites collect, use and share your information.
 We are not responsible for the privacy statements, security, or other content on sites outside of the website.

 Use of data processors